nrdave/dotfiles/README.md

 - Sources a file called `.shrc`, which contains environment variables that I want to maintain constant between bash and zsh (once I get around to switching to zsh).
-These environment variables include my EDITOR, VISUAL, GTK and QT themeing, and the XDG base directories.
+These environment variables include my EDITOR, VISUAL, GTK and Qt theming, and the XDG base directories.
 - Sets up an `lf` alias that allows me to exit `lf` into the last directory `lf` was in, rather than the directory `lf` was launched in.